All Episodes

 And then we read why they're not.

-A. The theory on your opponent destroying themselves.
+A, the theory on your opponent destroying themselves.

 Get out of the way, let it happen, which a part of me understands.

-The fear that criticizing Obama, no matter where he is in the polls, is going to anger people, particularly the independents.
+And then there's the fear, the fear that criticizing Obama, no matter where he is in the polls, is going to anger people, particularly the independents.

 Republican consultants believe this stuff.